- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 During the COVID-19 pandemic, many people had to shutter their businesses, and they had lots of questions about how to get out of their commercial leases.
 Commercial leases, especially for small business owners, often favor the landlord very, very heavily.
 Even for a space with a leaky roof, failing HVAC system, and crumbling walls, commercial leases usually lean in the landlord’s favor.

-There have been some recent bright spots, though, for some of our clients.
+There were some bright spots, though, for some of our clients.
 One salon owner completely closed her business and needed to get out of her lease.
 Fortunately, she was able to negotiate a “no personal guarantee” provision in the lease before she signed it.
 This means she wouldn’t be on the hook personally if something happened to her business.
 When she did have to close her business, she could walk away and not have to pay as many of the rent payments.

 Another salon owner hired us to negotiate a lease for a new salon he was opening.
 After finding that it favored the landlord, we sent back some very reasonable changes.
 The landlord rejected them all and refused to budge.
 In the end, the salon owner found another space.
 He was really disappointed at first – when you find the perfect space, you have your heart set on it – but getting out of a bad situation with a lease can ultimately save years of headaches and conflict.